The Peter Holland Story

 What others are saying:

-Fourty Winks Royal Worcester Tara Princess figurine
+Fourty Winks Royal Worcester

 Roger Green.
 Production Manager Royal Worcester, England.

 "Having worked at Royal Worcester for thirty five years, I have had the privilege of working with some of the finest sculptors and craftsmen in the world.
 When Peter modeled the first Celtic Princess (Tara) it revolutionized the style of china figurines.
 A new era had begun.
 In addition to that, Peter's model ‘Forty Winks’, in my opinion is the finest figure Royal Worcester has produced in a long time, and one to collect, as I have!
-I managed to get a pre-production copy in a unique color (a privilege of the job).
+I managed to get a pre-production copy in a unique colour (a privilege of the job).
 Peter is a sculptor at the pinnacle of his profession.
 The movement, bone structure and grace of his models are second to none.
 He rates with the very best".

 Tamara Bonêt, Sculptor, California, USA.